rochefort-lab/fissa/README.md

 If you use FISSA for your research, please cite the following paper in any resulting publications:

-S.W.Keemink, S.C.
+S.W.
+Keemink, S.C.
 Lowe, J.M.P.
 Pakan, E. Dylda, M.C.W. van Rossum & N.L.
 Rochefort - FISSA: A neuropil decontamination toolbox for calcium imaging signals, Scientific Reports, 8, 3493, doi:10.1038/s41598-018-21640-2

 License
 -------